-All About Fasteners, Episode 7: How ITW tests its fasteners (VIDEO)
+All About Fasteners, Episode 7: How ITW tests its fasteners, Part 1 (VIDEO)

 Technical specialist Andrea Galindo of ITW shows Rob Koci how the firm tests the tensile strength of its fasteners.